 - JMIR Publications offers "portable peer-review" (also called cascading peer-review), meaning that manuscripts and their peer-reviews can be transferred to other journals by the same publisher without going through a new submission and peer-review process

-- this is beneficial for the author if an article has been rejected by a specific editor/journal on grounds of subjective importance, or the decision has been "revise with major revisions" with the author not able/ready to address major issues, or if the editor has indicated that the paper is not strong enough for a high-impact journal but is in principle publishable.
+- this is beneficial for the author if an article has been rejected by a specific editor/journal on grounds of journal scope or subjective importance, or the decision has been "revise with major revisions" with the author not being able/ready/willing to address major issues, or if the editor has indicated that the paper is not strong enough for a high-impact journal but is in principle publishable.
 In many cases, the paper may then be reframed (e.g. as research protocol or methods paper) and may still be suitable for a specialty journal.
 By using the manuscript transfer function, authors save time as they don't not have to go through a new submission process at another publisher, and by not having to wait for new reviews

 - a transfer is also possible after acceptance (but only before the APF is paid).
 In the acceptance email, the editor will sometimes specify that the paper is better suited for a different journal.
 This means the paper is still acceptable for the current journal, but the editor would prefer a manuscript transfer (often to a lower-priced journal).
 In this case, authors are asked to request a transfer before making the APF payment.